Texas Betting Sites: When Will Texas Sportsbooks Launch? | July 2025

 Is Online Sports Betting legal in Texas?

 No, online sports betting is not legal in Texas.
-Sports betting bills introduced in the Texas State Legislature have failed to gain the required support to be passed in order to legalize sports betting.
-At this rate, it won't be a considered until 2023 at the earliest, since there isn't a regular legislative session scheduled until then.
+Sports betting bills introduced in the Texas State Legislature have failed to gain the required support to be passed to legalize sports betting.
+At this rate, it won't be considered until 2025 at the earliest since there isn't a regular legislative session scheduled until then.